Shion1314/FProject_Backend/README.md

 - [University Single Instance Route](https://github.com/Shion1314/FProject_Backend/blame/9380034f2a7bf4612869cd575603ee1cfda56e37/Route/university.js#L9-L12)

 ( For ALEX: So, for the backend requirement, it says for each model "Write routes that return individual instances from each model based on their IDs," but I don't think we have one for FavoriteUniversity.
 Therefore, we have chosen not to include it and provided a reason or just not include it.
-And for user I think we use email but I think email its fine )
+And for user I think we use email but I think email its fine.
+Or maybe by each he just meant show each model that we did those.
+Cause he use the word each instead of "Every" )

 ### Write routes to update instances in each model